How To Increase Drink Sales In Your Bar

 Sourcing locally can be rewarding as the shipping cost is removed and getting drinks from the source is always cheaper.
 Customers also love locally sourced products and it can come into their decision when choosing a bar.
 Win, win.

-Menu Price = COGs per Drink / Pour Cost
+Menu Price = Cost of Goods per Drink divided by Pour Cost

-Get the COGs for Each Drink (singles and doubles, small and large)
+Get the cost of goods sold for Each Drink (singles and doubles, small and large)

 Let’s assume that = £2 in this example.